AMA Specialty Society Relative Value Scale Update Committee (RUC)

 The AMA manages the RUC although its activities are a collaborative venture between the AMA, national medical specialty societies, limited license and allied health provider organizations and the Centers for Medicare and Medicaid Services (CMS).

-The RUC has 31 seats, with 21 seats consisting of representatives from major national medical specialty societies, including the AAOS.
+The RUC has 32 seats, with 22 seats consisting of representatives from major national medical specialty societies, including the AAOS.
 Most of these seats are held on a permanent basis by the participating specialty societies.
-Three seats are rotating seats with 2-year terms.
-The remaining seats are held by the RUC Chair and representatives of other groups involved in RUC activities.
+Four seats are rotating seats with 2-year terms.
+The RUC chair, the co-chair of the RUC’s HCPAC Review Board, the chair of the Practice Expense Subcommittee and representatives of the American Medical Association, the American Osteopathic Association and the CPT Editorial Panel hold the remaining six seats.

 RUC Advisory Committee

-There are 119 specialty societies represented in the AMA House of Delegates.
+There are approximately 125 specialty societies represented in the AMA House of Delegates.
 Each of these societies has the option of appointing a representative to the RUC Advisory Committee; however not all specialty societies have appointed a RUC advisor.

 Advisory Committee members represent the interests of their specialty societies when codes used by their societies' members are being presented to the RUC for valuation.
 In essence, the "Advisors" help manage the process through which proposals are presented to the RUC before its meetings and then orally presented in person at the meetings.